 Examines the basis of biology in the modern world and surveys the current knowledge and conceptual framework of the discipline.
-Explores biology as a science - a process of gaining new knowledge - as is the impact of biological science on society.
-Includes laboratory experiences.
+Explores biology as a science, a process of gaining new knowledge, and the impact of biological science on society.
+This course includes a laboratory experience.
 Designed for non-science majors.
+This is a statewide Guaranteed Transfer course in the GT-SC1 category.
+(Contact hours - 75)